pretix/pretix/doc/api/resources/item_variations.rst

 Resource description
 --------------------

-Variations of items can be use for products (items) that are available in different sizes, colours or other variations of the same product.
+Variations of items can be use for products (items) that are available in different sizes, colors or other variations of the same product.
 The addons resource contains the following public fields: